pa-tiq/PatiqVulkanEngine/README.md

 TINYOBJLOADER_PATH = tinyobjloader
 ```

-Compile the shaders to obtain the .spv files, make and run the app with:
+To compile the shaders to obtain the .spv files and make and run the app use the following command:

 ```bash
 make test